petr7555/future-minesweeper/README.md

     I chose the second algorithm because it seems more intuitive and readable to me.
     Considering performance, the first algorithm is in O(n) where n is the number of mines.
     The second is in O(n) where n is the number of cells.

+    If solved with the second algorithm, the problem is embarrassingly parallel.
+We can split the field into subsections and generate clues for each section on its own CPU.
+    Using the first option, this would require locks on the cells.

 4. I displayed the board by printing the values of cells into the console separated by pipes.